Christina Brinkmann

 Short-Time Work Extensions

-We analyze short-time work (STW) schemes using German administrative data from 2009 onward and focusing on two dimensions of policy variation: individual STW eligibility and extensions of potential benefit duration.
-Our research designs reveal that STW extensions in Germany did not significantly improve short- or long-term employment outcomes, but point towards downward wage flexibility preventing layoffs.
+We study a key policy lever of the short-time work (STW) scheme—extensions in the potential benefit duration (PBD)—using novel German administrative data from 2009 until 2021.
+Our research design, which exploits a 2012 reform that unexpectedly doubled the PBD, reveals that STW extensions in Germany did not significantly improve short- or long-term employment outcomes but points towards downward wage flexibility preventing layoffs.

 Christina Brinkmann